preet1011-hub/Project-EVA/README.md

 EVA is released under the MIT License.
 You are free to use, modify, and distribute this software as per the terms of the license.

 Contact
-If you have any questions, suggestions, or feedback, feel free to contact the EVA team at apgroups101@gmail.com.
-We'd love to hear from you!
+If you have any questions, suggestions, or feedback, feel free to contact the EVA team at preetpatel0987654321od@gmail.comWe'd love to hear from you!

 Acknowledgments
 We would like to express our gratitude to the open-source community and the contributors who have helped make EVA possible.